2023 Most Popular General Biology Master's Degree Schools in the Far Western US Region

 The colleges and universities below are the most popular for biology majors pursuing a master's degree.

 Our analysis found University of California - San Diego to be the most popular school for general biology students who want to pursue a master’s degree in the Far Western US Region .
-Located in the city of La Jolla, UCSD is a public school with a very large student population.
+Located in the large city of La Jolla, UCSD is a public college with a fairly large student population.

 Women make up 56% of the biology majors at the school.